 While the Authority is in a position to commence investigations on its own initiative or following a complaint, an investigation can also be commenced as a result of a leniency application.
 The provisions have been strengthened since the enactment of the NRE.

-In response to an increasing number of leniency applications, the Authority has decided to appoint a leniency officer, following the example of Dutch and German competition authorities.
+In response to an increasing number of leniency applications, the Authority has decided to appoint a leniency officer, following the example of the Dutch and German competition authorities.
 As a result, since September 2011, potential applicants can freely and anonymously contact the leniency officer to obtain information about the leniency programme.
-This officer attends meetings between the leniency applicant and the rapporteur, and provides technical support to the rapporteur in charge of the leniency case as well as cooperating with other competition authorities involved in multiple applications.21 Where an application for leniency is received by either the general rapporteur of the Authority or, in certain rare cases, the director general of the DGCCRF, the rapporteur that is appointed, or the director general, presents a request to the Authority for a grant of leniency.
-Following this is a private hearing at which said applicant and the public prosecutor present their views.
+This officer attends meetings between the leniency applicant and the rapporteur, and provides technical support to the rapporteur in charge of the leniency case as well as cooperating with other competition authorities involved in multiple applications.24 Where an application for leniency is received by either the general rapporteur of the Authority or, in certain rare cases, the director general of the DGCCRF, the rapporteur that is appointed, or the director general, presents a request to the Authority for a grant of leniency.
+Following this is a private hearing at which said applicant and the Public Prosecutor present their views.
 The Authority then considers whether or not to grant leniency and, if it does, then grants full or partial leniency in respect of fines.
 The leniency procedure is a great and increasing success.
-Twenty-three leniency applications were submitted to the Council by the end of 2007, 18 in 2008, five in 2009, seven in 2010, four in 2011 and three in 2012, which leads to a total of 60 leniency applications by the end of 2012.22 Seven leniency decisions23 had been issued at the end of May 2013 and the first one was published on 11 April 2006, in the door manufacturing sector.24
+Twenty-three leniency applications were submitted to the Council by the end of 2007, 18 in 2008, five in 2009, seven in 2010, four in 2011 five in 2012 and seven in 2013, which leads to a total of 69 leniency applications by the end of 2013.25 Eleven leniency decisions26had been issued by the end of December 2015 and the first one was published on 11 April 2006, in the door manufacturing sector.27

 The case involved 10 wooden door producers that implemented two national cartels.
-Nine of them were fined a total of €5 million, while the whistle-blower was granted full immunity.
+Nine of them were fined a total of €5 million, while the whistleblower was granted full immunity.
 The total amount of the fine imposed may not seem particularly high, but the cartelists did not have very high turnovers – from €5 million to €82 million – and the fines imposed on them ranged from 0.75 per cent to 1.87 per cent of their turnovers.
-The Paris Court of Appeal dismissed the claims of two wooden door producers who brought an appeal against the Council’s decision.25
+The Paris Court of Appeal dismissed the claims of two wooden door producers which brought an appeal against the Council’s decision.28

 Similarly, in May 2013, following a leniency application from a French chemical commodities distributor, the Authority issued a decision concerning commodity market products, fining a cartel a total of €79 million.
-The whistle-blower obtained full immunity while the second and third applicants to leniency respectively obtained 25 per cent and 20 per cent reductions.28
+The whistleblower obtained full immunity, while the second and third applicants to leniency respectively obtained 25 per cent and 20 per cent reductions.31

 On the date of its first leniency decision, the Council also published a procedural notice on the French leniency programme, later completed by an additional set of guidelines.
-A new version of this notice was issued by the Authority on 21 March 2009 and is very similar to the Council’s notice.
-In it, the Authority established four conditions that the applicant must meet to be eligible for leniency, as the law sheds no light on this point.
+Another version of this notice was issued by the Authority on 21 March 2009 and a revised version was published by the Authority on 3 April 2015, which is very similar to the Council’s Notice.
+In these, the Authority established three conditions that the applicant must meet to be eligible for leniency, as the law sheds no light on this point.
 The applicant:

-- should not have coerced any other member of the anti-competitive agreement to enter into it;
+- should not have coerced any other member of the anticompetitive agreement to enter into it; and

-- must have stopped participating in the anti-competitive practice as soon as the procedure is launched and at the latest when it receives the leniency notice, although the Authority may postpone this date to prevent other members of the anti-competitive practice from becoming aware of the proceedings; and
+- must have stopped participating in the anticompetitive practice as soon as the procedure is launched and at the latest when it receives the leniency notice, although the Authority may postpone this date to prevent other members of the anticompetitive practice from becoming aware of the proceedings.